 ORIENTATION Germany’s third largest after Berlin and Hamburg, Munich has been voted the one most Germans would prefer to live in.
 An extensive, Italian-influenced building programme led by King Ludwig I of Bavaria in the 19th century earned it the moniker of the “northernmost Italian city”.
 Post-was reconstruction has been aesthetically more successful than in

 Madrid boasts an art walk par excellence in the Paseo del Arte, which links three world class art museums barely ten minutes from one another and all in beautiful buildings adapted for cultural purposes.
 A half-day in each is a bare minimum to begin to appreciate them.
 Along with a couple of relative newcomers, they

-Rotterdam is an atypical Dutch city.
-Emerging from its bombed out WWII ruins – reconstruction began just two weeks after the war ended, although the ‘fire boundary’ is still marked today by small lights in the pavement in the shape of red flames – rather than rebuilding in the image of its past, the city made
+Rotterdam is not a typical Dutch city.
+Emerging from its bombed out WWII ruins – reconstruction began just two weeks after the war ended, the ‘fire boundary’ still marked today by small lights in the pavement in the shape of red flames – rather than rebuilding in the image of its past, the city made